 Interstate 72 stretches across central Illinois from Hannibal, Missouri to Champaign-Urbana along a mostly rural route.
 Prior to 1995, the freeway comprised just an 80-mile route east from Springfield to Decatur and Champaign.
 The Central Illinois Expressway (U.S. 36) extended the route west to Quincy.
 This included designating a business loop through Jacksonville.

-Illinois 110 and Missouri 110, collectively the Chicago-Kansas City (CKC) Expressway, overlap with Interstate 72 east from U.S. 36 and Hannibal to Interstate 172 north.
-Designated in 2010, the expressway follows a series of preexisting routes from I-35 / 435 outside Kansas City to the Jane Byrne (Circle) Interchange at I-90 & 94 / I-290 in Chicago, Illinois.
+Illinois Route 110 and Missouri Route 110, collectively the Chicago-Kansas City (CKC) Expressway, overlap with Interstate 72 east from U.S. 36 and Hannibal to I-172 north.
+Designated in 2010, the expressway follows a series of preexisting routes from I-35/435 outside Kansas City to the Jane Byrne (Circle) Interchange joining I-290 with I-90/94 in Chicago, Illinois.

 The Federal Highway Administration (FHWA) denied the Missouri Department of Transportation request to lengthen I-72 west to U.S. 24 in February 2017.
 FHWA cited rules that Interstates must end at other Interstates, despite I-72 currently ending at U.S. 61.
 When the Mark Twain Bridge opened in September 2000, U.S. 61 was the best end point option available for Interstate 72.
 Since the bridge met Interstate standards, FHWA approved the 1.75 mile extension into Missouri.6

 U.S. 36 is a controlled access expressway west to Cameron.
 This corridor is also a part of Missouri Route110 (CKC).
-If the Hannibal Expressway gets built around the west side Hannibal, estimated to cost $38 million per a 2007 study, then FHWA may approve extending Interstate 72.6 Not funded for construction, the potential location for the bypass linked with the interchange joining U.S. 36 and U.S. 24 interchange near Rocket Plaza.
+If the Hannibal Expressway gets built around the west side Hannibal, estimated to cost $38 million per a 2007 study, then FHWA may approve extending Interstate 72.6 Not funded for construction, the potential location for the bypass linked with the interchange joining U.S. 36 and U.S. 24 near Rocket Plaza.